 Posted on June 1, 2016 by Lauren Deeley, Adventure Specialist

-Have you ever had a moment in life where you have to pinch yourself because you don’t quite believe that this moment, this experience, is really happening to you?
+Have you ever had a moment where you have to pinch yourself because you don’t quite believe that this experience is really happening to you?
 If not, I’d highly recommend you pop on over to the Galapagos Islands

 the next chance you get!